Visual Arts Faculty

 Lins has shown her work in a variety of venues, institutions, pop-up galleries, non-profit spaces, and public sites over the past 20 years.
 Her work has been exhibited in the Whitney Biennial, the CCS Museum at Bard College, Art in General, the Tang Museum, and on a lawn in upstate NY.
 Lins is represented by Rachel Uffner Gallery in NYC, where she exhibits regularly.

-Lins has recently received numerous awards, including the Guggenheim Fellowship, the Radcliffe Fellowship for Advanced Study at Harvard University, the Louis Comfort Tiffany Award and the Anonymous Was a Woman Grant.
+Lins has recently received numerous awards, including the Guggenheim Fellowship, the Radcliffe Fellowship for Advanced Study at Harvard University, the Louis Comfort Tiffany Award, an Art Purchase Prize from the American Academy of Arts and Letters, and the Anonymous Was a Woman Grant.